vdjserver/repertoire-summarization/README.txt

 the VDJ_DB_ROOT which is a directory with files and directories placed and expected to be in an organized manner.

+The program vdj_db_dl.py may be used to download required data/reference files from imgt and set up the VDJ_DB directory and structures.

-In brief summary, the files/directories listed below are important and the uses and reasons for importance are listed too.
+In brief summary, the files/directories required as well as their uses are listed below:

 *  PER organism a directory is expected under the root (you can see Mus_musculus and human in the listing below)